 Orville Ewing (brother of Andrew and Edwin Ewing), was educated as

 a lawyer, but never practiced.
 He was president of the Planters Bank of Nashville and the brother of Andrew and Edwin Ewing

 who were married to Milbrey's sisters.

-The house below was built by Anthony Foster, one of the signers of the Nashborough Compact in 1780,
+The house below was built by Anthony Foster, one of the early settlers in 1780, and was purchased

-and was purchased by Orville and Milbrey Ewing who raised seven children there.
-They were living there during the civil war
+by Orville and Milbrey Ewing who raised seven children there.
+They were living there during the civil war when Nashville was

 The house was named "Mile End" and was located one mile south of the Nashville square where, in

 1905, St. Katharine Drexel founded the Immaculate Mother's Academy, the state's first Catholic school for African-American

 girls which replaced the house.
 In 1954 the school was demolished and replaced by a large Sears store which remained there